 Capital assets used in governmental activities are not financial resources and, therefore, are not reported in the funds.
-The cost of the capital assets is \$3,534,144.40 and the accumulated depreciation is \$3,056,932.36.
+The cost of the capital assets is \$3,534,144.40 and the accumulated depreciation is \$3,126,719.83.

 Deferred outflows and deferred inflows related to pensions represent the consumption and acquisition, respectively, of resources that relate to future periods; therefore, such amounts are not reported in the fund financial statements.
+Deferred outflows and deferred inflows related to OPEB represent the consumption and acquisition, respectively, of resources that relate to future periods; therefore, such amounts are not reported in the fund financial statements.
 Accounts payable and accrued expenses related to pensions are not liquidated with current financial resources; therefore, such amounts are not recorded in the fund financial statements.